turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 (Some of the props are included now to be used later.)

+## Two Ways to Test for Correctly Rendered Element Tags

+### Snapshot Testing and Tag Rendering Testing

+TDD can begin by testing that the basic DOM is being rendered as we wish.
+There are two ways to test that the elements we expect are being rendered: snapshot tests or basic tag rendering tests.
+Tag rendering tests are an earlier approach.
+Snapshot tests are a newer way to test for the same things.
+You should use snapshot tests in our projects, but be familiar with the tag rendering tests, too.

-### Snapshot testing
+### Snapshot Tests:

-Here is a simple way of testing the UI, snapshot tests:

 Snapshot tests are not really TDD.
 Instead, snapshot tests compare against a previous snapshot of a component.
 If something in the UI has changed since the